University of Florida Fungal Collection

-The University of Florida Mycological Herbarium (FLAS) is one of the collections of the Florida Museum of Natural History.
+The University of Florida Fungal Collection or Fungarium (FLAS) is one of the collections of the Florida Museum of Natural History.

-The fungal herbarium is managed by the and is curated by Dr. Matthew Smith.
+The fungarium is managed by the Plant Pathology Department and is curated by Dr. Matthew Smith.
 The collection is located in Building 737 (just off Hull Road west of Fifield Hall).
-The FLAS acronym is the standard international abbreviation for the University of Florida Herbarium.
-It is derived from the herbarium's association with the Florida Agricultural Experiment Station.
+The FLAS acronym is the standard international abbreviation for the University of Florida Fungarium.
+It is derived from the fungarium's association with the Florida Agricultural Experiment Station.

-People who are interested in borrowing fungal specimens or visiting the fungal herbarium should contact:
+People who are interested in borrowing fungal specimens or visiting the fungarium should contact:

 Dr. Matthew Smith